|

 [1.31] Caution Board showing 'Caution'.

 Early in 1842, the discs and crossbars on the disc and crossbar signals (see [1.24 - 1.27]) were repainted red to improve their visibility [1.32 - 1.35].
-The shape of the signal alone would determine its indication by day.
+Consequently, the two daytime indications were distinguished only by their different shapes.

 [1.32] Disc and Crossbar Signal showing 'Danger'.